Professional Proofreading Services Online: What to Look for and How to Choose

 Professional online proofreading services charge by word count, by page, or by hour.
 Per-word pricing is the most transparent because you know your exact cost before committing.
 Rates vary across services from around $0.02 per word at the low end to $0.07 per word or more at the high end for rush turnarounds.

 At Editor World, proofreading rates start at $0.021 per word for standard turnaround times.
 A 3,000-word document costs approximately $81 at 5-day turnaround and approximately $105 at 24-hour turnaround.
-Same-day options start at 2 hours for qualifying documents.
+Same-day options start at 2-hour turnaround for qualifying documents.
 Use the instant price calculator for an exact quote at any word count and turnaround combination.
 For a full price comparison across leading online proofreading services, read our article on the cost of proofreading services.

 Getting Started with Professional Online Proofreading